diskoverdata/diskover-docs/source_files/plugins_dupes_finder.md

 1. To check for duplicates across a single or all file systems.
 1. To check for duplicates among a selected set of directories.

 Calculating file **hash checksums** is an expensive CPU/disk operation.
-The dupes-finder provides configuration options to control what files in the index get a hash calculated.
+The dupes-finder provides configuration options to control what files in the index get a hash calculated and marked as a dupe (`is_dupe` set to True).
 In addition, the dupes-finder provides additional optimization mechanisms:

 - The diskover-cache **sqlite3 db** is used to store file hashes.
 - An existing index can be used to lookup file hashes.
+- The Elasticsearch fields for file type that get updated are `hash` and `is_dupe`.

 The dupes-finder can also be used to add file hashes to all the files in the index, not just the duplicates found.